-Note: You can import scripts in the format used by MailMarshal 7.2 and above, as well as scripts in the format used by earlier versions.
+Note: Some older product versions used a different format for the exported scripts.
 The earlier version scripts will be upgraded to the new format automatically.
 Any problems with upgrading will be reported.

 To import a TextCensor Script from an XML file: